pdxrod/dcrdinstructions/README.md

 OR

+`mkdir ~/Library/Application\ Support/Dcrdata/` and

 `cp sample-dcrdata.conf ~/Library/Application\ Support/Dcrdata/dcrdata.conf` on Mac.

-It's very important that you edit the file `~/.dcrdata/dcrdata.conf` to the correct settings.
+It's very important that you edit the new file `dcrdata.conf` to the correct settings.
 For example, it assumes which mode the Decred daemon is running in - you probably want 'testnet' (see dcrd section above).

 Create a data folder - e.g.